material-components/material-components-web/packages/mdc-chips/README.md

-`mdc-chip-stroke-width($width)` | Customizes the border stroke width for a chip `mdc-chip-stroke-style($style)` | Customizes the border stroke style for a chip `mdc-chip-stroke-color($color)` | Customizes the border stroke color for a chip
+`mdc-chip-stroke-width($width)` | Customizes the border stroke width for a chip `mdc-chip-stroke-style($style)` | Customizes the border stroke style for a chip `mdc-chip-stroke-color($color)` | Customizes the border stroke color for a chip `mdc-chip-leading-icon-color($color, $opacity)` | Customizes the color of a leading icon in a chip, optionally customizes opacity
+`mdc-chip-trailing-icon-color($color, $opacity, $hover-opacity, $focus-opacity)` | Customizes the color of a trailing icon in a chip, optionally customizes regular/hover/focus opacities
+`mdc-chip-leading-icon-size($size)` | Customizes the size of a leading icon in a chip `mdc-chip-trailing-icon-size($size)` | Customizes the size of a trailing icon in a chip

 > _NOTE_: `mdc-chip-set-spacing` also sets the amount of space between a chip and the edge of the set it's contained in.